PepeDuke/Duck/README.md

   }
 }
 ```
-in some cases prent functions can become inaccessible form child container. this is middle ground between not suporting multyple inheretence and fully suporting it. multiple inheritance gives level of freedom that we want, but we don't not recommended overlapping parents.
+multiple inheritance gives level of freedom that we want.
+Perent priority is from left to right, in case of overlap the left perent has priority.
+We don't not recommended overlapping parents. there is still way to access functions from iside of the container but to the outside functions with lower priorty are not visible to the outside.
 ``` c++
 Animal
 {